nedelec/cytosim-2017/tutorials/tutorial1.md

         nb_frames = 50
     }

 instructs cytosim to simulate the system.
 Specifically, it will perform 100 iterations, and hence simulate a total time of `100 * 0.01 = 1 second`.
-It will also record 50 frames at equal intervals, so in this case every 1 second / 50 = 0.02 second.
+It will also record 50 frames at equal intervals, so in this case every 1 / 50 = 0.02 second.

-# Step 2 - Diffusing particule
+## Step 2 - Diffusing particule

-Let's add a diffusing particle into the "cell":
+Let's add a diffusing particle to the "cell":

     set simul tutorial
     {